 - establishes such Commissions as it deems necessary and appoints Commissioners;

-- convenes sessions of the General Assembly pursuant to articles 17 and 18;
+- convenes sessions of the General Assembly pursuant to article 18;

 - represents FIAV in its relations with other national and international institutions; and